The California Probate Code governs the Independent Administration of Estates Act.

-- Commonly referred to as IAEA, the Independent Administration of Estates Act is a series of laws that allow a personal representative to manage or administer most aspects of the decedent’s estate without court supervision.
+- Referred to as IAEA, the Independent Administration of Estates Act is a series of laws that allow an executor or administrator to manage or administer most aspects of the decedent’s estate without court supervision.

-- The authority to act under IAEA may be granted by the court upon petition by the personal representative or given by the decedent’s will.
+- Authority to act under IAEA may get granted by the court upon petition by the personal representative or given by the deceased persons will.

-- If the decedent’s will expressly prohibits IAEA, or an interested party provides the court good cause for why the estate should not be administered under IAEA, the estate cannot be administered under IAEA.
+- If the decedent’s will prohibits IAEA, or an interested party provides the court good cause for why the estate should not get administered under IAEA, the estate cannot get administered under IAEA.

 Full Authority vs Limited Authority under IAEA

-- Under full authority the personal representative is allowed to sell real property, exchange, grant an option to purchase, or borrow money with a loan secured by real property at their discretion.
+- Under full authority the executor or administrator may sell real property, exchange, grant an option to purchase, or borrow money with a loan secured by real property at their discretion.

-- Under limited authority the personal representative has the power the act under IAEA except:
+- Under the limited authority the personal representative has the power the act under IAEA except:

 - The powers to sell, exchange, grant an option to purchase, or borrow money with a loan secured by a loan on real property.

-- If the decedents will prohibit IAEA then neither authority may be granted by the court.
+- If the decedents will prohibit IAEA, then neither authority gets granted by the court.

 Are price and terms of real property sold governed by law under IAEA?

-Does a personal representative have to give notice of a sale under IAEA?
+Does a representative have to give notice to sell the property?

-- The parties that need to be notified are:
+- The parties that need to get notified are:

-- All known heirs who are entitled by law to property of a person who died without a will
+- All known heirs entitled by law to property of a person who died without a will

-- If any property is to go to the State the Attorney General must be notified
+- If any property is to go to the State, the Attorney General must get notified

 How does the personal representative notify the parties?